hestiacp/hestiacp-docs/web/docs/user-guide/web-domains.md

 2. Select the option you want.
 When selecting **Redirect visitors to a custom domain or web address** you have to option to select the HTTP status code (301 by default).

 ::: warning
-If your domain is an [internationalized domain name (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name) containing special characters, even if you select `www.domain.com` or `domain.com`, it will convert the domain to [punycode](https://en.wikipedia.org/wiki/Punycode) and select **Redirect visitors to a custom domain or web address**.
+If your domain is an [internationalized domain name (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name) containing special characters, even if you select `www.domain.tld` or `domain.tld`, it will convert the domain to [punycode](https://en.wikipedia.org/wiki/Punycode) and select **Redirect visitors to a custom domain or web address**.
 :::

 ### Enabling SSL